Andipandip/token-profile/tutorial/erc20-tutorial.en.md

 In order to ensure the authenticity of the information submitted, please publish an announcement on your website or official social media channels and attach the corresponding link in “Official announcement”.
 We recommended a format similar to the following:
 >\#imToken #1636
-We are providing XXX token’s information on imToken.
+We are providing AVN token’s information on imToken.
 After completion, you can see the logo and full information inside imToken’s Token Manager.

 Note:
 - 1636 is the PR number, as in: https://github.com/consenlabs/token-profile/pull/1636